thuwahn/CDC-Diabetes-Health-Indicators/README.md

 | diabetes.html    | HTML report of the project’s analysis and models |
 | diabetes.pdf     | PDF version of the project report                |

 ## Pipeline

 ### **A/B testing**:

-- **Qualitative variables**: testing for independence using a Resampling Method to overcome the limitation when the chi-square test has at least one expected frequency ($E_{ij}$) less than 5.
+- **Qualitative variables**: testing for independence using a Resampling method to overcome the limitation when the Chi-square test has at least one expected frequency $E_{ij}$ less than 5.

+- **Quantitative variables**: testing for differences between groups using the Resampling ANOVA method to address the limitations of traditional ANOVA

+### **Dealing with imbalanced data**:

+- Under Sampling

+- Over Sampling

+- SMOTE

+- Class Weight

+- Under Sampling + SMOTE

+- Under Sampling + Over Sampling